 ➜ Meanwhile, NLU Delhi conducts AILET or All India Law Entrance Test to enroll students in its BA LLB and LLM programs.

 CLAT and AILET have several differences, including mark distribution, time length, and syllabus.
-To learn everything about the CLAT vs AILET, keep on reading.
+This article covers everything you need to know about CLAT vs AILET, so keep reading.

 Let’s go over the basic CLAT vs AILET overview before we dive into the specifics.